-In this article, we will discuss the std::cyl_neumann function in C++ with its pseudocode and example.
+In this guide, we will explore the std::cyl_neumann function in C++ along with its pseudocode and a practical illustration.

 What is the Neumann Function?